liquidctl/liquidctl/docs/nzxt-kraken-x-3rd-generation.md

 ## Fan and pump speeds

+First, some important notes...

+*You must carefully consider what pump and fan speeds to run.
+Heat output, case airflow, radiator size, installed fans and ambient temperature are some of the factors to take into account.
+Test your settings under different scenarios, and make sure that they are appropriate, correctly applied and persistent.*

+*Additionally, the liquid temperature should never reach 60°C, as at that point the pump and tubes might fail or quickly degrade.
+You must monitor this during your tests and make any necessary adjustments.
+As a safety measure, fan and pump speeds will forcibly be programmed to 100% for liquid temperatures of 60°C and above.*

+*You should also consider monitoring your hardware temperatures and setting alerts for overheating components or pump failures.*
-Fan and pump speeds can be set either to fixed PWM duty values or as profiles dependent on the liquid temperature.

-Fixed speed values can be set simply by specifying the desired channel (`fan` or `pump`) and PWM duty.
+With those out of the way, each channel can be independently configured to a fixed duty value or with a profile dependent on the liquid temperature.
+Fixed speeds can be set by specifying the desired channel – `fan` or `pump` – and duty.

 ```
 # liquidctl set pump speed 90